Pink Dot SG: Pink Dot SG 2013

 Pink Dot 2013 was held the evening of 29 June.
 The event marked its fifth year under a campaign of "Home", the title of a local National Day song which doubled as the event's theme song.
 The campaign featured a video, directed by local filmmaker Boo Junfeng, depicting three individual true-life experiences.
 Like the previous year, the event included the formation of the Pink Dot with pink lights.

 Pink Dot organisers claimed a record turnout of 21,000, which would make it the largest civil society gathering in the country.
 To accommodate the large number of participants, a second "satellite" focal point was created to channel traffic away from the busiest areas.
 Prior to the formation of the Pink Dot, participants were treated to a range of activities by more than 20 community groups and partners.

 Pink Dot SG 2013's list of corporate contributors grew to include global financial firm JPMorgan Chase, local hotel Parkroyal on Pickering, contact lens specialist CooperVision and audio branding agency The Gunnery, in addition to Google and Barclays.
 Local actress Michelle Chia, theatre company W!LD RICE, artistic director Ivan Heng and sportscaster Mark Richmond were the event's ambassadors.

 The event was covered by local and international media, including Indonesia-based Asia Calling, The Economist, the BBC, The Guardian and Reuters.
-The event was also featured in the YouTube-sponsored video "Proud to Love", a compilation of video clips supporting the LGBT community, equal rights and marriage equality.
+The event was also featured in the YouTube-sponsored video "Proud to Love", a compilation of video clips supporting the LGBTQ community, equal rights and marriage equality.
 Additionally, before the event, the band Fun made a shout-out in a video in support of Pink Dot 2013.